camunda/connectors/connector-runtime/README.md

 In general, the Connector Runtime will respect all properties known to [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe), which allows to specify some more options.

-### Configure Camunda Platform
+### Configure Camunda

 #### SaaS

-To use Camunda Platform 8 SaaS specify the connection properties:
+To use Camunda SaaS specify the connection properties:

 ```properties
 zeebe.client.cloud.cluster-id=xxx